 - Verbal testimony: At around 2 years, children may assign ownership of something to the person who claims it verbally.
 For example, if you say “This hat is mine”.

-- Gender and age stereotype: At around 3 years, children will probably make other ownership judgements based on what they have perceived to be generally owned by girls, boys, children, or adults.
+- Gender and age stereotype: At around 3 years, children will probably make other ownership judgements based on what they have perceived to be generally owned by children or adults.
 For example, they will most likely say that a computer belongs to an adult, while a doll belongs to a child.

 - Decision maker: A little later on, at around 3-4 years, children will reason that an object belongs to the person who decides whether others can use it.
 Given that, they understand there is an ownership right.

-- First ownership: In preschool, most children’s reasoning is that a person has ownership of something because he or she had it first, or because it’s the first person they know that had possession of the object.
-For example, if you ask a 4 or 5-year-old why his friend owns a pebble, he’ll probably explain that it’s because he found it; or if he sees a girl playing with a ball and then another boy playing with the same ball, he’ll assume that the ball belongs to the girl, because she had it first.
+- First ownership: In preschool, most children’s reasoning is that a person has ownership of something because they had it first, or because it’s the first person they know that had possession of the object.
+For example, if you ask a 4 or 5-year-old why their friend owns a pebble, they’ll probably explain that it’s because they found it; or if they see a child playing with a ball and then another child playing with the same ball, they’ll assume that the ball belongs to the first child, because they had it first.

 - Transfers: Another way to own something is by making a transaction (the object is transferred from one person to another).
 At around 3 years, children understand that ownership is transferred when something is given as a gift (only if the gift-giving context is really evident).
 Later on, at around 4 years old, they’ll even understand the difference between legitimate and illegitimate transfer, meaning that they’ll understand that you can own something if it’s given as a gift, but not if you steal it.
 Then, between 4 and 5 years old, children begin to understand the concept of purchasing something, and how this gives the person ownership.